animeshgarv/Carbon_Emissions_AICTE/README.md

   Jupyter notebook where I:
   - Explored and loaded the raw data
   - Cleaned and structured the dataset
-  - Exported the final version for further analysis and modeling
+  - Exported it to a cleaner format for further analysis

+---

+## 📁 Week 2 – Data Exploration

+- `2_data_exploration.ipynb`
+  This notebook was provided by the mentor and covers basic exploratory data analysis (EDA) on the cleaned dataset.

+  This week, I:
+  - Ran and reviewed all sections of the notebook
+  - Gained insights into variable distributions and correlations
+  - Took notes on potentially important features for prediction
+  - Prepared for upcoming work on feature engineering and modeling

 ---